What are Olives?

 So, we know olives are not poisonous for dogs.
 But can dogs eat olives safely?

 Olives are not unsafe food for dogs and should cause no problems if eaten in small amounts from time to time.

-A couple of olives can actually provide a boost of fat to them and there and here in moderation won’t damage your dog.
+A couple of olives can boost fat to them and there and here in moderation won’t damage your dog.

-No matter a green or black olive it is, the question is how big a particular olive and if there is a pit inside.
+No matter what a green or black olive it is, the question is how big a particular olive and if there is a pit inside.
 If you want to give the dog an olive, make sure that it’s pitted.
-Pits can damage your dog’s teeth, or get completely stuck in its throat.
+Holes can damage your dog’s teeth or get completely stuck in its throat.